datalab-org/datalab/README.md

 - a Vue 3 web application for a GUI that can be used to record information on samples alongside raw data files and analysis documents.

-The system was developed for and is currently deployed for the [Grey Group](https://www.ch.cam.ac.uk/group/grey/) in the Department of Chemistry at the University of Cambridge.
+The system was originally developed in and is currently deployed for the [Grey Group](https://www.ch.cam.ac.uk/group/grey/) in the Department of Chemistry at the University of Cambridge.